Barbara Kluntz: Posthumous situation

-It remains to be researched what happened to Barbara Kluntz's further legacy, such as the instruments and sheet music; a resolution of the city council of Ulm forbade the collection women to bequeath goods to one another in order to give them as little power and financial influence in the city as possible.
-Only a surviving excerpt from a (no longer preserved) artefact from the Ulm Collection Foundation, dated 10 December 1728, from the back of Barbara Kluntz's oil portrait, shows that she wrote a lost will at least two years before her death.
-Barbara Kluntz bequeathed her music (sheet music and clavichord) to the in-house chapel and decided that her organ should go to the Protestant church in Ersingen.
+It remains to be researched what happened to Kluntz's further legacy, such as the instruments and sheet music; a resolution of the city council of Ulm forbade the collection women to bequeath goods to one another in order to give them as little power and financial influence in the city as possible.
+Only a surviving excerpt from a (no longer preserved) artefact from the Ulm Collection Foundation, dated 10 December 1728, from the back of Kluntz's oil portrait, shows that she wrote a lost will at least two years before her death.
+Kluntz bequeathed her music (sheet music and clavichord) to the in-house chapel and decided that her organ should go to the Protestant church in Ersingen.
 However, after the Ulm collection was dissolved, the organ was (according to Ilse Schulz) taken to a "German school".
-Barbara Kluntz's music was probably destroyed in the Second World War by the bombing raids on Ulm, which destroyed the Ulm collection.
+Kluntz's music was probably destroyed in the Second World War by the bombing raids on Ulm, which destroyed the Ulm Collection.

 Archives

-Barbara Kluntz's grave is also considered lost.
-Only her two remaining chorale books and her portrait in oil by an unknown artist are preserved.
+Kluntz's grave is also considered lost.
+Only her two remaining chorale books and her oil portrait by an unknown artist are preserved.
 There are also two pages of her second, missing chorale book from 1717.
-Barbara Kluntz was portrayed in the typical collection uniform of that time.
-With her left hand she points to a small cross; as she writes in almost all of her songs and poems, her music, which she holds in front of her as a chorale book, comes from God.
-Writing implements refer to her work as a poet and composer; a lemon in the foreground, which was a luxury item (shown in the original oil portrait, Ulmer Museum), signifies a high status.
+Kluntz was portrayed in the typical collection uniform of that time.
+With her left hand, she points to a small cross; as she writes in almost all of her songs and poems, her music, which she holds in front of her as a chorale book, comes from God.
+Writing implements refer to her work as a poet and composer; a lemon in the foreground, which was a luxury item (shown in the original oil portrait, Museum Ulm), signifies a high status.
 Her own organ is likely in the background.

-The diverse activities of Barbara Kluntz as a collector, music teacher, composer, organist, and piano player are unparalleled for the Ulm area and in general for her age.
+The diverse activities of Kluntz as a collector, music teacher, composer, organist, and pianist are unparalleled for the Ulm area and in general for her age.